-The Japanese Friendship Garden, named RoHoEn, is a joint project of the City of Phoenix and our Sister City Himeji, Japan.
+The Japanese Friendship Garden, named Rohoen (鷺鳳園), is a joint project of the City of Phoenix and our Sister City Himeji, Japan.
 Himeji Mayor, Matsuji Totani proposed the garden in 1987 to cement the bonds of friendship between Japan and the United States and particularly between the peoples of Himeji and Phoenix.

-The Himeji Gardening and Construction Contractors Association was formed for the specific purpose of designing and constructing the Garden.
+The Himeji Gardening and Construction Contractors Association was formed for the specific purpose of designing and constructing the garden.
 In the ensuing years, the group has made dozens of visits to select the site, investigate soil and climactic conditions, determine suitable plantings, select rock, and oversee construction details.

 Our Mission & Vision

-Our Name - RoHoEn
+Our Name - Rohoen

 The devoted and friendly relationship between the Sister Cities of Phoenix and Himeji, Japan is reflected in the name chosen by its creators.

-鳳 HO Japanese word for the mythical Phoenix bird.
+鳳 Ho - Japanese word for the mythical Phoenix bird.

-園 EN Japanese word for Garden.
+園 En - Japanese word for Garden.

 Our Sister City - Himeji

-Himeji became a Phoenix Sister City in November 1976 and is one of nine Sister Cities around the globe.
+Himeji became a Phoenix Sister City in November 1976 and is one of ten Sister Cities around the globe.
 Phoenix and Himeji participate in business, governmental, cultural and educational exchanges that promote international goodwill and understanding.
 The Garden is the shared cultural vision of the cities of Phoenix and Himeji.